 - 2009: A flood appeal was launched to assist individuals and communities affected by the flooding throughout Allerdale – the Flood Recovery Funds in 2005 and 2009 raised a combined total of £3.8 million and resulted in CCF receiving national accolades for fundraising and grant-making

 - 2005: A flood appeal was launched to assist individuals and communities affected by the flooding in Carlisle and surrounding areas

-- Raising £2.1m to assist people and communities affected by Foot and Mouth disease in 2001
+- 2001: £2.1 million was raised to assist individuals and communities affected by the outbreak of Foot and Mouth disease